 - Click the Delete button.

-- In the Are you Sure? pop-up modal, type DELETE in all caps and click the Delete button.
+- In the Are you Sure? pop-up modal, type DELETE and click the Delete button.

 Deleted surveys will display a 404 page not found message when someone attempts to visit the URL.